Skip to main content

 Dual beam irradiation

-PIXE, ERDA, RBS, Nuclear reaction analysis (NRA), Particle-induced Gamma-ray emission (PIGE), coincidence scattering, Ion beam induced luminescence (IL), Secondary Ion Mass Spectrometry with MeV ions (MeV-SIMS), Secondary electrons (SEI), Scanning transmission ion microscopy (STIM), Ion beam induced charge (IBIC), Materials modification.
+PIXE, ERDA, RBS, Nuclear Reaction Analysis (NRA), Particle-Induced Gamma-ray Emission (PIGE), coincidence scattering, Ion Beam Induced Luminescence (IBIL), Secondary Ion Mass Spectrometry with MeV ions (MeV-SIMS), Secondary Electron Imaging (SEI), Scanning Transmission Ion Microscopy (STIM), Ion Beam Induced Charge (IBIC), Materials modification

-• We also have a video demonstration representing some of the experiments and techniques typically done in our facility, recorded as a part of the IAEA workshop for ion beam analysis.
+• Video demonstrations representing some of the experiments and techniques typically done in our facility, recorded as part of the IAEA workshop for ion beam analysis.

-• Also take a look at our video demonstrating the use of accelerators and the production of ion beams.
+• Also take a look at our video demonstrating the use of accelerators and the production of ion beam.

 Accelerator facility and the earthquake